Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Problem Description

 \subsection{Control Challenges for APPJs}

-Model-based control approaches, such as MPC, rely on an accurate dynamic model of the system.
-However, modeling APPJs is inherently challenging due to their highly nonlinear dynamics, which span multiple timescales and length scales \cite{haas1973plasma}.
-The gas flow dynamics can shift between laminar and turbulent regimes depending on the Reynolds number, introducing significant hydrodynamic fluctuations \cite{iseni2014atmospheric}.
-Additionally, the plasma’s electrodynamics exhibit mode-dependent nonlinearities influenced by factors such as gas composition, flow rate, and applied voltage \cite{gidon2016model}.
-These complexities are compounded by interactions among heat transfer, electric fields, and reactive species generation, resulting in a highly coupled and dynamic system.
-Traditional first-principles models, often formulated as multidimensional partial differential equations, are computationally intensive and unsuitable for real-time control applications \cite{breden2012self}.
+The effectiveness of model-based control approaches, such as MPC, depends critically on the availability of a precise yet computationally tractable dynamic model.
+For APPJs, developing such a model presents a significant challenge due to their inherently complex, nonlinear dynamics spanning multiple temporal and spatial scales \cite{haas1973plasma}.
+These nonlinearities arise from several interrelated phenomena.
+Gas flow transitions between laminar and turbulent regimes, governed by the Reynolds number, induce hydrodynamic fluctuations that destabilize plasma.
+In addition, the plasma’s electrodynamic response exhibits nonlinear behavior, influenced by gas composition, flow rate, and applied voltage, leading to abrupt mode transitions \cite{iseni2014atmospheric}.
+These difficulties are further compounded by the strong coupling among heat transfer, electric fields, and RONS generation.

-In practical plasma biomedicine applications, the hand-held nature of APPJs introduces additional challenges.
-Variations in the tip-to-surface distance during operation affect key plasma characteristics, such as plume length, reactive species generation, and heat transfer.
-To address these challenges, a control strategy must dynamically adapt to varying operating conditions while ensuring safety and optimal performance.
-This requires robust modeling techniques and real-time adaptive control mechanisms capable of maintaining consistent operation across diverse conditions \cite{gidon2016model}.
+The practical deployment of APPJs, particularly in plasma biomedicine, introduces further control challenges due to their hand-held operation.
+Variations in the tip-to-surface distance during use alter plasma properties, such as plume length, RONS generation, and heat transfer, which directly affect treatment efficacy and safety.
+Such variations exacerbate the difficulties posed by nonlinear dynamics and parameter uncertainty, necessitating effective modeling approaches and adaptive control strategies to ensure reliable performance across diverse operating conditions \cite{gidon2016model}.

+Traditional first-principles models, typically formulated as multidimensional partial differential equations (PDEs), are computationally prohibitive for real-time control \cite{breden2012self}.
+Reduced-order formulations, such as one-dimensional PDE models, offer greater tractability for control-oriented modeling\cite{gidon2017effective}, but their accuracy relies on precise parameter identification, which is often difficult to extract from experimental data.
+Furthermore, due to the assumptions made in deriving these models, they may omit dynamics that are critical for certain control tasks.
+To overcome these limitations, data-driven methods have emerged as a compelling alternative, offering high-fidelity approximations of APPJ dynamics with low computational cost \cite{gidon2021data}.